leMaik/i18next-ko/README.md

 You can use the binding in three different ways:

+1. Use the tag content:
+   `<span data-bind="i18n">This sentence will be translated</span>`

+   It is automatically updated whenever the language is changed.

-1. Use a string:
+2. Use a string:
    `data-bind="i18n: 'testTranslation'"` sets the content of the element to the translation with the key `testTranslation`.

    It is automatically updated whenever the language is changed.

-2. Use a key and add variables:
+3. Use a key and add variables:
    `data-bind="i18n: { key: 'greeting', options: { name: name } }"`
    sets the content of the element to the translation with the given key.